Mic92/nixos-shell/README.md

 At the moment only `~/.ssh/id_rsa.pub`, `~/.ssh/id_ecdsa.pub` and `~/.ssh/id_ed25519.pub` are
 added automatically.
 Use `users.users.root.openssh.authorizedKeys.keyFiles` to add more.

+*Note: sshd is not started by default.
+It can be enabled by setting `services.openssh.enable = true`.*

+## Bridge Network

+QEMU is started with user mode network by default.
+To use bridge network instead, set `virtualisation.qemu.networkingOptions` to something like `[ "-nic bridge,br=br0,model=virtio-net-pci,mac=11:11:11:11:11:11,helper=/run/wrappers/bin/qemu-bridge-helper" ]`.
+QEMU needs to be installed on the host to get `qemu-bridge-helper` with setuid bit set - otherwise you will need to start VM as root.

 ## RAM

 By default qemu will allow at most 500MB of RAM, this can be increased using `virtualisation.memorySize`.